About Me

 I don't do lineups.
 I think most of them are useless — and the ones that aren't useless are often damaging.
 A coach stands behind you, tells you your elbow is two inches too far left, adjusts your grip, moves your bridge hand, and sends you off to practice a stance that feels completely foreign.
 You spend the next three weeks fighting your own body.
 Your potting gets worse.
 Your confidence drops.
 And then you go back for another lineup.

 I don't "hack" strokes.
 Adding an artificial pause to your backswing.
 Shortening your follow-through.
 Changing your grip pressure on certain shots.
 These are all tinkering.
 Patches on top of patches.
 I've seen players turn a minor inconsistency into a full-blown mechanical crisis because someone told them to add a pause they didn't need.
 The pause didn't fix the problem.
 It introduced three new ones.
+If you're wondering whether your own mechanics are actually the issue, I wrote about how to self-diagnose your cue action — because often the problem isn't where you think it is.

 What I Actually Do

 Sometimes the answer is something mechanical — a genuine flaw that's been hiding in plain sight.
 Sometimes it's mental — a habit of second-guessing that's crept in over years of bad advice.
 Sometimes it's strategic — you're playing the wrong shots and blaming your technique for the results.
+And sometimes the answer is simpler than you think: your cue itself might not be suited to your game.

 Why I Coach This Way